Online Gambling Laws and Jurisdictions

 Online Gambling in Canada

 The laws relating to internet gambling in Canada are a little unclear.
-Perhaps the most important thing to be aware of is that there is no law that states it is illegal for a Canadian to place a wager or play games for real money online.
+Perhaps the most important thing to be aware of is that there’s no law that states it is illegal for a Canadian to place a wager or play games for real money online.
 This makes sense, seeing as some provincial governments in Canada operate their own online casinos.
-It is however, illegal for companies to operate betting sites in the country.
+It is, however, illegal for companies to operate betting sites in the country.

 It should be pointed out that the Kahnawake Gaming Commission does license gambling sites to operate from Kahnawake, which is an Indian reserve located in Canada.
-Kahnawake is considered a sovereign nation in its own right, though, and as such is not covered by Canadian gambling laws.
+Kahnawake is considered a sovereign nation in its own right, though, and as such isn’t covered by Canadian gambling laws.

 Click here for more on Canadian gambling laws.

 Online Gambling in Australia

 Gambling is a very popular pastime in Australia, and this includes the online form of it.
 There are no laws that specifically prohibit Australians from gambling online, and sports betting over the internet is legal if using government licensed operations.
 There’s legislation in place that makes it illegal to offer interactive gambling games to residents though, although many overseas operators do exactly that.